About Solid Waste Services

 The Solid Waste Services Manager is Steve Skinner.
 Steve has been with Solid Waste Services since 1994.
-He began as the Operations Supervisor and has spent the past 23 years overseeing the operations of the Central Transfer Station, and East Lewis County Transfer Station.
-He has worked hard to keep the operations running smoothly, as the amount of garbage handled by the two transfer stations has grown from 40,000 tons in 1995 to 70,000 tons in 2008 and currently handles just over 63,000 tons per year.
+He began as the Operations Supervisor and has spent the past 25 years overseeing the operations of the Central Transfer Station, and East Lewis County Transfer Station.
+He has worked hard to keep the operations running smoothly, as the amount of garbage handled by the two transfer stations has grown from 40,000 tons in 1995 to 71,500 tons in 2018.
 In 2009, he became the manager and oversees all aspects of Solid Waste Services.

 The Recycling Section promotes recycling and organics management.
-The recycling specialists provide education and promote the county's curbside recycling program, as well as recycling opportunities at the transfer stations.
-The specialists oversee the collection and recycling of organics including yard waste, wood waste and construction debris.
+The recycling specialist provides education and promotes the county's curbside recycling program, as well as recycling opportunities at the transfer stations.
+She oversees the collection and recycling of organics including yard waste, wood waste and construction debris.
 Rural yard waste collection events help reduce outdoor burning of this material.
-The Master Recycler/Composter program for Lewis County is also overseen by the specialists.
+The Master Recycler/Composter program for Lewis County is a volunteer program supported by Solid Waste.
 For more information on recycling/composting programs please see the Recycling or Composting Page.

 The Hazardous Waste Section has been in existence since the early 1990's.The initial purpose of the hazardous waste program was to start a used oil collection drop off system in the County.
 Special collection events were also held to allow homeowners to turn in unwanted hazardous materials.
 In March 1997 a permanent collection building, known as the Hazo-Hut, was opened at the Central Transfer Station.
-Today, the hazardous waste program operates four used oil collection sites and is responsible for education, collection and safe disposal of hazardous materials.
+Today, the hazardous waste program operates four used oil collection sites and is responsible for education, collection, and safe disposal of hazardous materials from within Lewis County only.
 For more information visit the Household Hazardous Waste page.